Why are some books non-circulating or in-library use?

 All books in Widener determined to be reference books are categorized as non-circulating, and the only exception we make is for foreign-language dictionaries needed for PhD exams.
+These appear in the catalog as "in-library use."
 While this policy may seem arbitrary, i assure you that the decision to classify a book as reference/non-circulating, is taken seriously and is made jointly by catalogers and reference librarians.
 We do so when the items are deemed essential research sources.

 For example, The types of international folktales : a classification and bibliography : based on the system of Antti Aarne and Stith Thompson / by Hans-Jörg Uther is an important supplement/revision to the classic Stith Thompson folklore index, the standard publication that classifies folklore by motif.
 It might not be used frequently, but it serves a unique purpose and thus must be available in a research library such as Widener for use both by patrons and librarians.